Faysa1/Gestion-Tickets-Taches/README.md

-# TODOAppAPI
-### A ToDo App API made using Django's REST Framework and Python
+using Django's REST Framework and Python

 ## Features
 #### * A RESTful API to return completed, not completed and all tasks